Bon Appetit Pastry Route For Sale Wilmington, North Carolina

 What are my expenses and overhead?

-Expenses include, but are not limited to: fuel, vehicle repair, payroll, handheld computers, account service fees, stale or damaged product, insurance for your vehicle, and liability insurance for your business.
+Expenses include, but are not limited to: fuel, vehicle repair, payroll, handheld computers, account service fees, stale or damaged product, and insurance.
 The current owner estimates $863 per week or $44,864 per year in expenses/overhead.

 What type of vehicle do I need?